jvasco323/eia-yg-training/source/3-frontier-analysis/silva-2017/1-YGD-workflow.rst

 prior to fit a stochastic frontier.
-Although both models have the same structure, and should exhibit similar signs and effect sizes for the different variables, OLS regressions allow the computation of Variance Inflation Factors (VIF) and hence to assess multi-colinearity between variables.
-As a rule-of-thumb, VIF values above 10 indicate multi-colinearity between variables, which is helpful to screen the final set of variables to be included in the model (see: https://en.wikipedia.org/wiki/Variance_inflation_factor).
+Although both models have the same structure, and should exhibit similar signs and effect sizes for the different variables, OLS regressions allow the computation of Variance Inflation Factors (VIF) and hence to assess multicolinearity between variables.
+As a rule-of-thumb, VIF values above 10 indicate multicolinearity between variables, which is helpful to screen the final set of variables to be included in the model (see: https://en.wikipedia.org/wiki/Variance_inflation_factor).
 Please note the VIF values and parameter estimates are not shown, but can be obtained by removing the symbol # in the chunk of code below.